-On the Issuance Date, the Class A Certificates will be represented by one or more fully registered global Certificates (each, a "Global Certificate") and will be deposited with the related Trustee as custodian for DTC and registered in the name of Cede, as nominee of DTC.
+On the Issuance Date, the Class A Certificates and Class B Certificates will each be represented by one or more fully registered global Certificates (each, a "Global Certificate") of the applicable class and will be deposited with the related Trustee as custodian for DTC and registered in the name of Cede, as nominee of DTC.
 Except in the limited circumstances described below, owners of beneficial interests in Global Certificates will not be entitled to receive physical delivery of Definitive Certificates.
 The Certificates will not be issuable in bearer form.